shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Kin | Rivalry of kin, Enmity of kin, Vengeance taken for kin upon kin, Slaying of kin unrecognized

-przyklady
 - grab  team , make plan , on piece miss, ll go great (oceans)
-- grab team, explain problems, go throu, you have other problem at end (italian job) puzzle
+- grab team, explain problems, go through, you have other problem at end (Italian job) puzzle
 - murder mystery: when to know what happened and see if detective is wiser than us
 - romances: wish fulfillments